pfrest/pfSense-pkg-saml2-auth/docs/CONTRIBUTING.md

 ### PHP Reference Documentation (phpDocumentor)

-The [PHP reference documentation](https://pfrest.org/php-docs/) for this project is generated using [PHPDocumentor](https://www.phpdoc.org).
-The PHP reference provides detailed documentation for all PHP classes, functions, script, etc. included in the package and is intended for those wishing to aide in development of the package.
+The [PHP reference documentation](https://docs.pfrest.org/pfSense-pkg-saml2-auth/php-docs/) for this project is generated using
+[PHPDocumentor](https://www.phpdoc.org).
+The PHP reference provides detailed documentation for all PHP classes, functions, script, etc. included in the package and is intended for those wishing to aid in development of the package.
 PHPDoc looks at the PHPDoc comments in the project's PHP files and generates a static HTML site with the documentation.
 The PHPDoc configuration file is located at `phpdoc.dist.xml`.
 There are two ways to generate the PHP documentation and start a local development server to view the documentation: